MBODM/FizzBuzzCSharp/README.md

 # FizzBuzzCSharp
 Simple FizzBuzz example in C#

+Tiny .NET 6 project, written in Visual Studio 2022.
 There´s not much more to say here.
-It´s just a _simple FizzBuzz example in C#_. :wink:
+It´s just a "simple FizzBuzz example in C#". :wink: